 Data on the poster included a comparison of preclinical projections of EPI-7386 clinical pharmacokinetic parameters to the pharmacokinetic, safety and preliminary clinical data from the initial 200 mg cohort of patients enrolled in ESSA's multi-center, open-label, ascending multiple-dose Phase 1 study of EPI-7386 to treat patients with mCRPC who have become resistant to standard of care treatments.
 Patients participating in this trial have progressed on two or more approved systemic therapies for mCRPC, including at least one second generation antiandrogen therapy not necessarily in the metastatic disease setting.
 In this initial cohort of patients receiving the 200 mg once-daily dose, EPI-7386 was well-tolerated with no SAEs observed.
-The results from this cohort support ESSA's preclinical projections regarding the pharmacologic properties of EPI-7386 in patients.
+The results from this cohort support ESSA's preclinical projections regarding the pharmacologic properties of EPI-7386 in humans.
 EPI-7386 was well-absorbed, demonstrated high exposure levels and was confirmed to have a long half-life of at least 24 hours.
-The predicted exposures of EPI-7386 in patients were similar to the Company's modeled projections and were still below optimal target exposures of EPI-7386 associated with antitumor activity in animal models.
-Although the 200 mg dose was suboptimal, one out of three patients who completed 12 weeks of therapy experienced a prostate specific antigen ("PSA") decline of more than 50 percent after three cycles of EPI-7386 therapy (12 weeks) with ongoing continued PSA declines continuing through six cycles of therapy, despite previously having failed enzalutamide and abiraterone acetate.
-ESSA recently completed the 28-Day safety evaluation period for the 400mg dose cohort and is currently dosing patients in the 600 mg cohort.
+The predicted exposures of EPI-7386 in patients at that 200 mg dose level were similar to the Company's modeled projections and were still below optimal target exposures of EPI-7386 associated with anti-tumor activity in animal models.
+Although the 200 mg dose exposure was suboptimal, one out of three patients who completed 12 weeks of therapy experienced a prostate specific antigen ("PSA") decline of more than 50 percent after three cycles of EPI-7386 therapy (12 weeks) with ongoing continued PSA declines continuing through nine cycles of therapy, despite previously having failed enzalutamide and abiraterone acetate.